01-edu/public/subjects/git/README.md

 Let's Git ready for it!

 ### Instructions
-Put all of your work in a directory `work`, each exercise in a seperate file named after the name of the exercise.
+Put all of your work in a directory `work`, each exercise in a separate file named after the name of the exercise.

 #### Setting Up Git
 - Install Git on your local machine by following the instructions for your operating system on the official Git website.